In search of a smarter night's rest at CES 2019

 White noise machines that texture the silence of a quiet bedroom can actually do wonders to help ease some people to sleep.
 There are plenty already on the market already, but one way to stand out is with a really good design.

-Enter the 'LectroFan Micro 2, newly released from California-based company ASTI (Adaptive Sound Technologies, Inc.).
-It's a tiny little bedside speaker with a nifty top that twists upward into a vertical stance, direct the any one of its 11 white noise settings in your general direction.
-Unplug its micro-USB power cable, and it'll run for up to 40 hours before needing a charge (make that 20 hours if you turn on its Bluetooth radio and connect it with your phone to play music or podcasts).
+Enter the 'LectroFan Micro 2, newly released from California-based company ASTI (Adaptive Sound Technologies).
+It's a tiny little bedside speaker with a nifty top that twists upward into a vertical stance, directing any one of its 11 white noise settings in your general direction.
+Unplug its Micro-USB power cable and it'll run for up to 40 hours before needing a charge (make that 20 hours if you turn on its Bluetooth radio and connect it with your phone to play music or podcasts).

-The small size and clever, pop-up design means that it won't take up too much space on your nightstand, and they make it a good portability pick, too.
-Pre-orders opened this week, with units expected to ship in February.
+The small size and clever pop-up design means that it won't take up too much space on your nightstand, traits that make it a good portability pick, too.
+Preorders opened this week, with units expected to ship in February.
 The cost? $35 a piece.

 Darwin by Delos